jhoon/ud867/README.md

 apps in the first place.
 If you're just starting out on your Android journey, you might want to take Udacity's [Developing Android Apps](https://www.udacity.com/course/ud853) course.

+Code forked but uploaded independently, as changes made in this repository will never be merged back to the parent repository.